Will-Griffiths-Ireland/Mars-Colony-One/README.md

 * Users interested in a new life challange
 * Users not sure what to do with their life (adolesents)
-* Users previously involved in work within challanging enviroments ​
+* Users previously involved in work within challanging enviroments
+* Users formaly involed in space industry

 ### **User Stories:**
-​

 * As a user, I want to quickly understand the purpose of the site and its core message
 * As a user, I want to navigate through content easily
 * As a user, I want to learn more about what oppertunities there are for me on Mars
 * As a user, I want to learn about the technolgy the company uses
 * As a user, I want to easily submit my details so I can be contacted
-* As a user, I want to easily view the site with whatever device and browser I am using ​
+* As a user, I want to easily view the site with whatever device and browser I am using

 ### **Site Aims:**

-​
-* Core aim is to generate as much interest as possible in the mission and for users to provide their contact details
+* Core aim is to generate as much interest as possible in the mission and for users to provide their contact details for recruitment followup
 * To help the user understand the mission to colonise mars
+* To provide key details about what they can do on mars
-* To provide key details about the mission and what to expect
+* To provide key details about the living conditions
-* To get contact information from the user for future recruitment ​
+* To get contact information from the user for future recruitment
-​

 ### **Wireframes:**

-​
-Wireframes were built in Balsamiq as a foundation but there has been an organic evolution of the desing during construction of the site and testing across the different devices I had available
+Wireframes were built in Balsamiq as a foundation and there has been an organic evolution of the desing during construction of the site and testing across the different devices I had available.

 Orgininal wireframs in PDF here
 ​
 ### **Color Scheme:**